neurohackweek/docker-for-scientists/_episodes/04-building_images.md

 ## Creating Dockeer images

 Docker images are created using simple recipe files called Dockerfiles.
 Let's create a Dockerfile.
-Open your favourite editor and type the following text, and save it under the name `Dockerfile` (no extensions).
+Open your favourite editor and type the following text, and save it under the name `Dockerfile` (no extensions) **inside an empty folder**.

 ```
 FROM bids/base_fsl